raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

-Create a quick response to the slider so that the user imediately sees the impact of their interaction.
+Create a quick response to the slider so that the user immediately sees the impact of their interaction.
 Set up a loop that checks the **tree management** value frequently and adjusts the speed before cloning another tree.

 --- task ---